Medically reviewed by Aimee Paik, MD

 These two ingredients are well-loved by dermatologists for treating uneven skin texture, hyperpigmentation, clogged pores, and more.
 However, they can both be very strong, so combining them may pose a high risk of sensitivity and irritation.
 There is little reward to using the two together, especially since retinoids like tretinoin already help with exfoliating the skin.
 Because of this, exfoliating acids are not a necessity in your routine.
 However, if your skin is able to tolerate retinoids easily, you could consider alternating your retinoid with an exfoliating acid.

 Vitamin C is a great antioxidant that can help treat hyperpigmentation and sun damage.
 Using retinoids and vitamin c does have a risk of sensitivity and irritation, and there isn’t much of a reward to using them together in the same routine.
-Instead, our dermatologists recommend using vitamin c in the morning and retinoids at night!
+Instead, the dermatologists on our platform recommend using vitamin c in the morning and retinoids at night!
 This allows you to get the benefits of both ingredients without the potential irritation.

 Benzoyl Peroxide is an ingredient that our derms love to treat very mild acne or as a complement to other acne treatments.
 However, it’s one of the few ingredients that should not be combined with retinoids, specifically tretinoin.
 Benzoyl peroxide actually deactivates tretinoin, making it less effective.
 There aren’t many ingredients that truly cannot be used together, but this is a combination our derms recommend avoiding.
 Instead, try using your benzoyl peroxide in the morning and tretinoin at night, or alternate them in your night routine.